-An example of a tree which has grown tall enough to cast a significant amount of shade on the solar array of a nearby roof.
+An example of a tree which has grown tall enough to cast a significant amount of shade on the solar array of a nearby roof – a situation that solar system owners will want to avoid.

 Solar system owners should also be vigilant in making sure that there are no nearby trees which might grow tall enough to eventually cause shading issues.
 Solar system lifespans are typically expected to be 25+ years, during which time trees have plenty of time to grow.

 Clouds are another source of potential shading.
 Clouds passing through the sky during the day may also result in fluctuations in system output, but these are basically unavoidable.
-Amorphous silicon solar cells are said to be better at handling shading than crystalline silicon solar panels, but generally speaking the relatively low overall efficiency of amorphous panels means that crystalline modules are a better choice.
+Amorphous silicon solar cells are said to be better at handling shading than crystalline silicon solar panels, but generally speaking the relatively low overall efficiency of amorphous panels means that crystalline modules are generally a better choice.

 There are some other technologies under development that may offer high efficiencies even in inclement weather, such as ‘super black’ solar cells, but most of these are still either expensive or not yet commercially available.

-Use an inverter that has MPP Tracking capability
+Use a string inverter that has MPP Tracking capability

 Maximum Power Point Tracking (MPP Tracking or MPPT) is a technology that now comes standard in most quality inverters.
-An inverter equipped with an MPP Tracker is able to ‘average out’ the difference between the current and voltage of 2 or more strings of panels, so that even if the output from one is sub-optimal, the system is still able to take advantage of whatever juice it is creating and add it to the more powerful string, producing a consistent, usable volume of power.
+An inverter equipped with an MPP Tracker (or several of them) is able squeeze the most usable energy possible out of a string of solar panels (even when shaded) by adjusting the voltage to always suit the inverter’s preferred input range.
+In a nutshell, an MPP Tracker helps to minimise output losses associated with partial shading and other panel output mismatches.
 Inverters without MPPT capability simply lose the output from the weaker string once it passes below the required output threshold.

 An example of partial shading in a conventional multi-string inverter system (Image credit: pvsolarchina.com)